-As the near-optimally balanced subnetworks are determined for each optimally balanced state, we can identify a subnetwork which may change its number of AMPs when we add/remove an AMP: 1) when an AMP is added to an optimally balanced network, the number of AMPs in the subnetwork which would have the highest AMP relative speed if one AMP is added to each location increases by one.
+As the near-optimally balanced subnetworks are determined for each optimally balanced state, we can identify a subnetwork which may change its number of AMPs when we add/remove an AMP:

+(a) when an AMP is added to an optimally balanced network, the number of AMPs in the subnetwork which would have the highest AMP relative speed if one AMP is added to each location increases by one.

-2) when an AMP is removed from an optimally balanced network, the number of AMPs in the subnetwork with the slowest AMP relative speed decreases by one.
+(b) when an AMP is removed from an optimally balanced network, the number of AMPs in the subnetwork with the slowest AMP relative speed decreases by one.

 6.5.
-Characterizing Balanced States in a Homogeneous Network
+Characterising balanced states in a homogeneous network

-Let a homogeneous network have N locations, the available speed of nonroot locations be S. As only a part of the root location capacity is available for an AMP execution, let the load factor, 0 < f < 1, define available resources for AMPs on the root location, i.e. available speed of the root location is $f \cdot S$ .
+Let a homogeneous network have N locations, the available speed of non-root locations be S. As only a part of the root location capacity is available for an AMP execution, let the load factor, 0 < f < 1, define available resources for AMPs on the root location, i.e. available speed of the root location is $f \cdot S$.

-In an optimal balanced state on the basis of (5) the system has the following numbers of AMPs on the root, $x{rt}$ , and non-root, $x{nrt}$ , locations:
+In an optimal balanced state on the basis of (5) the system has the following numbers of AMPs on the root, x{rt} , and non-root, x{nrt} , locations: